-The HyperIP "Proxies & Intercepts" frame is launched from the HyperIP Configuration webpage and is used to configure what traffic destined to the remote site HyperIP will intercept:
+The HyperIP "Proxies & Intercepts" webpage is used to configure what traffic destined to the remote site HyperIP will intercept:

 IP addresses or networks utilizing HyperIP Protocols and ports can be used to further qualify intercepted traffic

 Note: Intercepts may use an asterisk wildcard.
 This wildcard can only be defined on a byte boundary.
 (Using 10.1.5. will match IP addresses 10.1.5.0-10.1.5.255)